Mindfulness of everyday activities – the informal practice of mindfulness

 As you do this experiment, notice the effect it has on your day (and night).
 You may like to share with other learners what you discover.
 You may also like to include your activity or task as an entry in your mindfulness practice record.

-To get you started, Craig and Richard have prepared some suggestions on how you can bring mindfulness to everyday activities.
+To get you started, Craig and Richard have prepared some suggestions on how you can bring mindfulness to everyday activities which you can access from the Downloads section of this step.
 We hope you find them useful.